-Afghans need asylum, all should not bear blame for few crimes in Europe: U.N.
+Afghans need asylum, all should not bear blame for few crimes in Europe - U.N.

 Grandi, asked whether he feared any backlash against Afghan nationals in Europe, said: “If anybody who is either an asylum seeker or a refugee commits crimes, this person has to be excluded from the (asylum) process or from refugee status.”

+UNHCR spokeswoman Melissa Fleming later clarified that such exclusion applies only when a serious crime has been committed before the asylum seeker enters a country, and is then taken into account during the asylum process, before the person is determined to be a refugee.
+Refugee status is retained when a refugee commits a crime in the asylum country, but that person is subject to prosecution.

-But Grandi voiced concern that an entire community could be blamed for the crimes of an individual or the issue manipulated for political purposes.
+Grandi said suspects must bear the full force of law, but voiced concern that an entire community could be blamed for the crimes of an individual, or the issue manipulated for political purposes.

 “This is very dangerous, because asylum seekers and refugees in their overwhelming majority do not commit crimes, and are particularly vulnerable to discrimination.”